Mike Yastrzemski Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in the league.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 14th in MLB.

-- The Padres have the fifth-ranked team ERA across all league pitching staffs (3.79).
+- The Padres have a 3.82 team ERA that ranks seventh across all league pitching staffs.

-- Padres pitchers combine to surrender 75 home runs (1.1 per game), the 10th-fewest in the league.
+- Padres pitchers combine to give up 78 total home runs at a clip of 1.1 per game (to rank 14th in the league).

+- Lugo makes the start for the Padres, his ninth of the season.
+He is 3-3 with a 4.10 ERA and 38 strikeouts through 41 2/3 innings pitched.

+- In his most recent time out on Wednesday, May 17, the righty tossed two innings against the Kansas City Royals, giving up five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.